redis/redis-vl-python/README.md

 1. **Index Management**: RedisVL allows for indices to be created, updated, and deleted with ease.
 A schema for each index can be defined in yaml or directly in python code and used throughout the lifetime of the index.

-2. **Embedding Creation**: RedisVL integrates with OpenAI and other text embedding providers to simplify the process of vectorizing unstructured data. *Image support coming soon.*
+2. **Embedding Creation**: RedisVL integrates with OpenAI, HuggingFace, and GCP VertexAI to simplify the process of vectorizing unstructured data. *Image support coming soon.
+Submitt a PR for new vectorizers.*

 3. **Vector Search**: RedisVL provides robust search capabilities that enable you to query vectors synchronously and asynchronously.
 Hybrid queries that utilize tag, geographic, numeric, and other filters like full-text search are also supported.